 Description: Sova Streamlines paperwork for small elderly care facilities so nurses and administrators can save time and focus on patient care.

-Role: Product manager and designer
+Role: Product manager

 Skills: User research and problem discovery.
 UI/UX design, Bootstrapping.
 Rapid prototyping.
 Pitching.

 Design Question: How might we help older adults lead more fulfilling lives?

 The number of adults over 65 needing some form of long-term care in their life is expected to surpass 78 million in the US alone.
 Yet current infrastructure is not growing fast enough to support demand, and the facilities currently catering to this population are understaffed and overburdened.

 As part of USC’s Student Start-Up Incubator, Lavalab, my team and I decided to explore the problems of geriatric care after we realized how no one is designing local and sustainable solutions for long-term care.

 As we immersed ourselves into this space and talked to older adults, we realized generally lower digital literacy rates, cognitive and physical impairments, and heavily routinized schedules led to a higher adoption barrier for current consumer-facing products.
 We fell into this same trap with our initial product hypothesis, but our approach shifted after visiting small scale geriatric facilities.
 The insights we gathered made us realize the infrastructure to support older adults already exists, but that operational inefficiencies limit their potential impact.